 - Gathering Fabric

-Shirring (also called elastic thread) creates fullness and some stretch at the same time.
+Shirring fabric (also called sewing with elastic thread) creates fullness and some stretch at the same time.

 Adding cuffs and bands of different colors can also help embellish an outfit.
 Contrasts can be created with pockets and using different fabrics for a yoke or for sleeves and collars.

-The choice of fabric is important as fine materials or very thick materials are not well suited to patchwork.
+The choice of fabric is important as fine materials or very thick materials are not well suited to patchwork due to the number of layers of fabric.

-Fraying fabric is popular as a way to add interest to an item of clothing made out of denim.
+Fraying fabric is a popular fabric manipulation technique in textile art as a way to add interest to an item of clothing made out of denim.
 A row of stitching will mark where the fraying would stop.
-Different types of fraying make this an interesting shabby chic look.
+Different types of fraying make this an interesting shabby chic look for old clothes.

 Fabric flowers make interesting additions to dresses and home furnishings.
 Lightweight fabrics are best suited to making your own DIY fabric flowers.
 Organza, for example, makes up into beautiful flowers.